1. Summary

 - Input ·

-- Time-windowed competitions using one of the modes above (currently Time Attack or Daily Gauntlet).
+- Time-windowed competitions using one of the modes above (currently Five by Five or Daily Random), entered with coins.
 Ranking is by sum of errors / win count, as appropriate for the underlying mode.

 - Random element ·

-- Inherits from the underlying mode (none for Time Attack; Daily Gauntlet inherits the same per-day shared seed used in the free flow).
+- Inherits from the underlying mode (none for Five by Five; Daily Random inherits the same per-day shared seed used in the free flow).

 - Bounds ·